Elastic Security vs Microsoft Defender for Endpoint comparison

 Elastic Security vs. Microsoft Defender for Endpoint

-Elastic Security is ranked 18th in EDR (Endpoint Detection and Response) with 29 reviews while Microsoft Defender for Endpoint is ranked 1st in EDR (Endpoint Detection and Response) with 92 reviews.
-Elastic Security is rated 7.6, while Microsoft Defender for Endpoint is rated 8.2.
-The top reviewer of Elastic Security writes "A highly flexible and customizable tool that needs to improve automation and integration".
-On the other hand, the top reviewer of Microsoft Defender for Endpoint writes "You can access all your security data and telemetry from a single pane of glass".
-Elastic Security is most compared with Wazuh, Splunk Enterprise Security, Microsoft Sentinel, IBM Security QRadar and Graylog, whereas Microsoft Defender for Endpoint is most compared with Intercept X Endpoint, Symantec Endpoint Security, CrowdStrike Falcon, SentinelOne Singularity Complete and Tanium.
+Elastic Security is ranked 16th in Endpoint Detection and Response (EDR) with 59 reviews while Microsoft Defender for Endpoint is ranked 1st in Endpoint Detection and Response (EDR) with 182 reviews.
+Elastic Security is rated 7.6, while Microsoft Defender for Endpoint is rated 8.0.
+The top reviewer of Elastic Security writes "A stable and scalable tool that provides visibility along with the consolidation of logs to its users".
+On the other hand, the top reviewer of Microsoft Defender for Endpoint writes "Eliminates the need to look at multiple dashboards by automatically providing one XDR dashboard to show the security score of each subscription".
+Elastic Security is most compared with Wazuh, Splunk Enterprise Security, Microsoft Sentinel, IBM Security QRadar and CrowdStrike Falcon, whereas Microsoft Defender for Endpoint is most compared with Symantec Endpoint Security, Intercept X Endpoint, SentinelOne Singularity Complete, CrowdStrike Falcon and Microsoft Intune.
 See our Elastic Security vs. Microsoft Defender for Endpoint report.